 Ayres Rock Hostel

-Sanday is the perfect place to take time out, with long stretches of unspoilt sandy beaches, an abundance of birds, seals and other wildlife, glittering seas, clear air and spectacular skies.
+Sanday is the perfect place to take time out, with long stretches of unspoiled sandy beaches, an abundance of birds, seals and other wildlife, glittering seas, clear air and spectacular skies.
 Those lucky enough to live here enjoy a rare quality of life in a small, friendly and safe community.
-Enjoy the views over the Holms of Ire & Westray from the new conservatory in this 4 star hostel.More details
+Enjoy the views over the Holms of Ire & Westray from the new conservatory in this 4* hostel.More details